sbrauer/Audrey/docs/source/index.rst

 to model the objects specific to their application.
 The main classes
 are:

-1. `Object <#module-audrey.resources.object>`_ - This is the fundamental
+1. :class:`audrey.resources.object.Object` - This is the fundamental
 building block of an Audrey application.
-Objects have methods to save themselves to MongoDB, load themselves from MongoDB and index/reindex/unindex themselves in ElasticSearch.
+Objects have methods to save/load/remove themselves in MongoDB and index/reindex/unindex themselves in ElasticSearch.

-2. `Collection <#module-audrey.resources.collection>`_ - Collections are sets
+2. :class:`audrey.resources.collection.Collection` - Collections are sets
 of Objects.
 They correspond to MongoDB collections and have various methods to access and manipulate their child objects.

-3. `Root <#module-audrey.resources.root>`_ - Root is the container of
+3. :class:`audrey.resources.root.Root` - Root is the container of
 Collections and represents the root of your app.
 It also provides various "global" services (such as search, cross-collection references, and file uploads).